Dynamic Resource Allocation: Algorithmic Design Principles and Spectrum of Achievable Performances: Algorithmic Design Principles for Near Optimal Performance

-\begin{corollary} Suppose the candidate-ability distribution is $F_{0}$ where $F_{0}$ is defined in \eqref{eq:example-beta-epsilon-clustered-distribution} for $\beta = 0$.
-Then we have that for all $T \in \mathbb{N}$ and for all $B\in [T]$ the regret of our CwG policy is upper bounded as $\text{Regret}(B,T; \textup{CwG}) \leq C(\log T)^{2}$ for the universal constant $C < \infty$ in Theorem~\ref{thm:CwG-regret-upper-bound}. \end{corollary} This corollary follows immediately from Theorem \ref{thm:CwG-regret-upper-bound} by setting $\beta = 0$. \paragraph{Discussion of Corollary \ref{cor:cr-upper-bound-example}} The distribution $F_{0} \sim \text{Uniform}([0,1/4] \cup [3/4,1])$ is possibly the simplest variant of the uniform distribution with a gap.
-Corollary \ref{cor:cr-upper-bound-example} shows that regret scales as $\mathcal{O}((\log T)^{2})$ for the distribution $F_{0}$ which is a ``hard'' instance for CE policy.
-This is a significant improvement from the $\Omega(\sqrt{T})$ regret scaling of the CE policy for the same distribution $F_{0}$ and the regret of the CwG policy for the $F_{0}$ distribution is only a $\log T$ factor off compared to the regret for the uniform distribution (cf. Theorem \ref{thm:bray}).
-The key takeaway message from Corollary \ref{cor:cr-upper-bound-example} in conjunction with Theorem \ref{thm:ce-regret-lower-bound} is that the presence of gaps is not a fundamental driver for the deterioration in regret and one can overcome the difficulty posed by gaps by using the CwG principle that we discussed above.
+\begin{corollary} Suppose the candidate-ability distribution is $F_{0}$ where $F_{0}$ is as defined in \eqref{eq:example-beta-epsilon-clustered-distribution} with $\beta = 0$.
+Then we have that for all $T \in \mathbb{N}$ and for all $B\in [T]$ the regret of our {\sf CwG} policy is upper bounded as $\text{Regret}(B,T; \textup{\sf CwG}) \leq C(\log T)^{2}$ for the universal constant $C < \infty$ in Theorem~\ref{thm:general-cwg-upper-bound}. \end{corollary} \paragraph{Discussion of Corollary \ref{cor:cr-upper-bound-example}.} This corollary follows immediately from Theorem \ref{thm:general-cwg-upper-bound} by setting $\beta = 0$ and $\delta = 0$.
+The distribution $F_{0} = \text{Uniform}([0,1/4] \cup [3/4,1])$ is a natural variant of the uniform distribution with a gap.
+Corollary \ref{cor:cr-upper-bound-example} shows that regret of CwG scales as $\mathcal{O}((\log T)^{2})$ for the distribution $F_{0}$.
+This is a significant improvement on the $\Omega(\sqrt{T})$ regret scaling of the {\sf CE} policy for the same distribution $F_{0}$, and the regret of the {\sf CwG} policy for the $F_{0}$ distribution is only a $\log T$ factor larger than the regret for the uniform distribution.
+The key takeaway from Corollary \ref{cor:cr-upper-bound-example} in conjunction with Proposition \ref{thm:ce-regret-lower-bound} is that the presence of gaps is not a fundamental driver of the achievable regret performance, and one can overcome the difficulty posed by gaps by using the {\sf CwG} principle.